Code0x13/SubCert/README.md

 # SubCert
 Subdomain enumeration by obtaining SSL certificates and checking the CN and SAN fields.
+It will try and resolve each result to get its IP address too.
 This is a work in progress, so may have bugs!

 This tool is for authorised use only where you have been granted permission to test!